codingABI/SenderReceiver/README.md

 ## ASK
 ASK (Amplitude-Shift Keying) is a simple signal modulation, which is used in cheap 433 MHz modules like the FS1000A.
 ## LoRa
 LoRa is more sophisticated then ASK and was needed in this project, because ASK signals from inside the metal mailbox were not received reliably by the Receiver in my environment.
-LoRa is also used to send signals from my washing machine in the basement to my livingroom in first floor.
+LoRa is also used to send signals from the washing machine in the basement to the Receiver.

 ## License and copyright
 This project (except [externalCode.ino](/Receiver/externalCode.ino) for the Receiver) is licensed under the terms of the 2-Clause BSD License [Copyright (c) 2023 codingABI](LICENSE).